-EPP solutions detect signatures and other attributes that indicate an intrusion of known threats.
+EPP solutions detect signatures and other indicators of intrusion by known threats.
 EDR solutions add an extra layer of defense by using threat hunting tools for behavior-based endpoint threat detection.

-EDR does not make EPP a redundant security tool, even though EDR might sound like a more powerful solution.
-Organizations that need robust endpoint security measures should take the holistic approach that covers traditional and advanced security threats.
+EDR does not make EPP a redundant security tool, although EDR may sound like a more powerful solution.
+Organizations that need robust endpoint security measures should take a holistic approach that addresses traditional and advanced security threats.

 EDR requires active investigation and analysis by security experts to properly respond to threats.
 In contrast, EPP software runs with minimal supervision needed after its initial installation and configuration.

-These two types of endpoint protection systems complement and not replace each other.
-Modern organizations and enterprises should combine both in their cybersecurity strategy.
+These two types of endpoint protection systems complement rather than replace each other.
+Modern organizations and enterprises should combine both EDR and EPP in their cybersecurity strategy.

 Security experts recommend using a combination of EDR and pure EPP for endpoint protection.
-EDR is based on “the assumption of breach”, while EPP can prevent threats before they hit the endpoint.
-You should not assume that your organization is completely protected.
+EDR is based on the assumption of breach, while EPP can prevent threats before they hit the endpoint.
+You should not take it for granted and assume that your organization is completely protected.
 You must always have the means to effectively respond to an attack.

-But which one would you choose if you were forced to choose between them?
+But which one would you choose if you were forced to decide between them?

-- EPP does not prevent attacks—but makes it much more difficult for hackers to penetrate your perimeter.
-Hackers prefer to attack easier targets and avoid the major effort involved in overcoming EPP protection.
+- EPP does not prevent attacks, but makes it much more difficult for hackers to penetrate your perimeter.
+Hackers prefer to attack easier targets and avoid the major effort involved in overcoming EPP security.

-Traditional EPP tools provide basic security capabilities like anti-malware scanning, while EDR tools provide more advanced features such as security incident detection and investigation.
-EDR solutions are also able to revert endpoints to pre-infected state.
+Traditional EPP tools provide basic security capabilities like anti-malware scanning, while EDR tools provide more advanced features, such as security incident detection and investigation.
+EDR solutions are also able to revert endpoints to a pre-infected state.
 Organizations can combine both tools to provide a more holistic security solution.